kwinata/reversi/README.md

 # Reversi
 AI to play reversi implemented with alpha-beta pruning principle

-This work is idea comes from https://courses.csail.mit.edu/6.034f/ai3/ch6.pdf.
+The idea of this project comes from https://courses.csail.mit.edu/6.034f/ai3/ch6.pdf.

 ## Note
 The code is not written by myself.
 The original code is from http://inventwithpython.com/chapter15.html.
 But the algorithm implemented was only greedy and always-take-corner.
 Some insight about the strategy was taken from http://www.samsoft.org.uk/reversi/strategy.htm.